AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 ## AEM GraphQL API {#aem-graphql-api}

-The AEM GraphQL API is a customized version of the standard GraphQL API, specially configured to allow you to perform (complex) queries on your Content Fragments.
+The AEM GraphQL API is a customized version based on the standard GraphQL API specification, specially configured to allow you to perform (complex) queries on your Content Fragments.

 Content Fragments are used, as the content is structured according to Content Fragment Models.
 This fulfills a basic requirement of GraphQL.